mreider/sushi0/README.md

 ```

-Lastly we can look at the Kubernetes application.
+Lastly, we can look at the Kubernetes application.
 At this time the Sushi app will not appear in the application, but the OpenTelemetry demo is also installed on this cluster.
 Filter by the astronomy-sprint cluster and show how OpenTelemetry attributes appear for each workload.
 Explain that there are no OneAgents in this cluster.

 ![Notebooks](readme_images/tour-kubernetes.png)